Awolters123/shared-task-IS/data cartography/README.md

 ### 1.3.1.
 Requirements

-First, make sure that all requirments are fulfilled, as I ran into some issues with virtual environment installs, you may or may not run into issues.
+First, make sure that all requirements are fulfilled, as I ran into some issues with virtual environment installs, you may or may not run into issues.
 These are the requirements I used that did work:

 ```python
 transformers==4.24.0